PostHog/posthog.com/contents/blog/data-management-feature.md

 2. Official organization-wide events should be verified so that teammates can discover and use them easily.

 Verified events will be prioritized in filters and other selection components to signal to the rest of the team that this event should be used in favor of other similar events.
+An example where this comes in handy is if there are two events that sound familiar, `signed up` and `signed_up`.
+Verifying the first tells others very explicitly that one is still being used and the other has gone stale.

 3. Tagging is an easy way to categorize events into custom groups, be it for a product, feature or new page.

 We highly recommend using tags to organize events coming in from different parts of your product.
+At PostHog for example, we use tags called `session-recordings`, `funnels`, and `feature-flags` to keep track of insights and dashboards related to those features.

+Tags can also be useful for organizing PostHog for internal use.
+We create tags for each of our internal [small teams](/handbook/people/team-structure/team-structure/why-small-teams) to signal which dashboards are interesting to our respective teams.

 ## What's next for Data Management?

-To recap, the new Data Management experiences means you can:
+To recap, the new Data Management experience means you can:

 - Organize your definitions with tags
 - Manage event definitions on the fly while building insights